getodk/docs/docs/web-forms-intro.rst

 Geopoint with `placement-map` appearance
 ~~~~~~~~

 The `placement-map` appearance is similar to `maps`, but also allows the user to manually move the marker.
 If location permissions are granted, the map zooms to the user’s current location.
-The user can save the current location or manually place the marker by long-pressing on the map.
+The marker is saved by tapping on the map.
 The marker can be dragged to adjust the position.
 The user can remove the marker and try again at any time before moving on.

 For both `maps` and `placement-map` appearances, location capture stops when the user scrolls away from the question.